HealthApp101/Health-AI-iOS/README.md

 - You may require to run `$ pod update`
 - `$ open WebML.xcworkspace` and build.

+### Code Practices
+Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+* Please follow the guides and code standards: [Swift Style Guide](https://github.com/linkedin/swift-style-guide)
+* Please follow the good iOS development practices: [iOS Good Practices](https://github.com/futurice/ios-good-practices)

 ## App Architecture

 This app uses the **[MVC](https://www.raywenderlich.com/1000705-model-view-controller-mvc-in-ios-a-modern-approach) (Model View Controller)** Architechture pattern. (each View Controller is a View)